rosslamont/jxvc/README.md

 ## License

-This project is licensed under the MIT License with some variations - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache 2.0 License with some variations - see the [LICENSE](LICENSE) file for details